AOMediaCodec/av1-spec/annex.c.experiments.md

 | Experiment                    | Notes
 | ----------------------------- | ---------------------------
 | q_adapt_probs                 | Bug 936 not yet fixed
-| txmg                          | Unclear if this is to be adopted
 | daala_tx                      | Unclear if this is to be adopted
 | filter_intra                  |
 | ext_tile                      | Code still under development